top of page

 Tairawhiti Environment Centre

-Kia ora, my name is Joe Palmer, I have been an EMR coordinator since 2008 in the Gisborne region.
-The Gisborne regional umbrella company is Nga Mahi te Taiao, operated by my father Murray Palmer.
-I am an NZQA Snorkel Instructor.
-My favourite marine creature is Paua.
-I enjoy diving, big wave surfing, fishing and water sports.
-I am a proud dad to 2 children.
+Joe has been an Experiencing Marine Reserves (EMR) coordinator since 2008 in the Gisborne region.
+The Gisborne regional umbrella company is Nga Mahi te Taiao and is operated by his father Murray Palmer.
+Joe is a NZQA Snorkel Instructor who enjoyes diving, big wave surfing and fishing.
+His favourite marine creature is Paua and he is the proud dad of two wonderful children.

 Based in Gisborne